May 15-21, 2016 is the 42nd annual National EMS Week

-New NAEMT-ACEP EMS Week Partnership
+NAEMT-ACEP EMS Week Partnership

-.
-By joining forces with ACEP, NAEMT will continue to work toward ensuring that the important contributions of EMS practitioners in safeguarding the health, safety and well-being of their communities are fully celebrated and recognized.
+This year, NAEMT continues its partnership with the American College of Emergency Physicians (ACEP) on the EMS Strong campaign.
+Together, NAEMT and ACEP are working to ensure that the important contributions of EMS practitioners in safeguarding the health, safety and wellbeing of their communities are fully celebrated and recognized.

 Whether celebrated with a company cookout or a catered lunch; an open house, an awards ceremony or even quiet reflection about what it means to be an EMS practitioner, EMS Week is the perfect time to recognize EMS and all that its practitioners do for our nation.